aragon/hack/docs/getting-started.md

 In plain english, cryptoeconomics is about building systems using cryptography to make sure that past data can't be hacked, and economic incentives to make sure that people act in a way that's good for the system.

 The key takeaway here is that cryptoeconomics is the big unlock that has allowed us to start moving from centralized data structures (web2) to more decentralized or fully distributed data architectures (web3).

+[insert centralized-vs-decentralized-stack image]

+> Note that there’s a spectrum from fully centralized (left) to fully decentralized (right).

+It's also important to note that blockchains -- like Ethereum -- are only part of the decentralized web3 stack (platform and processing).
+It turns out that blockchains don't make good file systems because they are expensive to store data on.
+That's why there's also a need for decentralized file systems like the [InterPlanetary File System](https://ipfs.io/).

+As Aragon's apps aim to run in a completely decentralized way, every layer of the web3 stack is key to our vision.
+For example, we make use of IPFS.

 ### Further reading